 Go on, get started!

 I’ve tried a lot of video players on my Windows machine and on Linux systems as well – but I keep going back to VLC pretty much every time.
-VLC is a pretty simple media player that’s open-source and free as well.
+VLC is a simple media player that’s open-source and free as well.
 It supports almost every type of file format.
 You can download it from their website or find it on your Software Center.

 Media Server Software